thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 6. Click **Save** to configure the SSH tunnel.

-You may choose to disable the access once ThoughtSpot Support finishes the troubleshooting.
+You may choose to disable the access after ThoughtSpot Support finishes the troubleshooting.

 ### Using tscli
 To enable remote support: